qichaozhao/cards/_posts/2018-04-15-potato-lemon-2.md

 $$ y = f(w^{T}.x + b) $$

+Extending this a little further - if we wanted to tackle multiple training examples at once, then we can simply stack each element in the equation and turn each of them into a matrix.

+This doesn't change the equation, which becomes (written in capitals as per matrix multiplication convention):

+$$ Y = f(W^{T}.X + b) $$

+But it means the quantities are now:

+1. $$ Y $$: the output of the neuron for each example, a vector of size (m, 1) where m is the number of examples.
+2. $$ f() $$: the activation function (the logistic function for now)
+3. $$ W $$: a matrix of weights applied to the input (shape of (1, x)) where x is the number of input nodes.
+4. $$ X $$: a matrix of inputs (shape of (x, m)) where m is the number of training examples and x is the number of input nodes.
+5. $$ b $$: a bias vector that allows the activation function to be fitted better to the data.
+It has shape (m, 1).

 So, after not much math-ing, we have the entire equation that describes the neuron.
 Now we can go ahead and implement it.

 # Implementation